Developer Debug Tools

 } // End ddtt_update_each_user()

-add_action( 'ddtt_admin_list_update_each_user', 'ddtt_update_each_user' );
+add_action( 'ddtt_admin_list_update_each_user', 'ddtt_update_each_user' );ddtt_admin_list_update_each_post

 TYPE ⇢ Action